 Popular Agile mythologies such as Scrum do not have a role called BA.
 The Scrum team is supposed to multi-skilled.

 What has been your experience in this regard?
-Did you truly had projects where there was no person playing the role of BA?
+Did you truly have projects where there was no person playing the role of BA?
 Could the product owner be the BA for the project team?

 Twister #2 Can requirements be part of the same sprint?